 4. Built-in Time Tracking

-A project management tool should be able to intelligently track time you and your team members are spending on particular tasks.
+A project management tool should be able to intelligently track the time you and your team members are spending on particular tasks.

 This smart feature is missing in Trello and Asana.
 Although Asana comes with an option to integrate with multiple time tracking applications, the functionality is not built-in.